traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 #### Differences with the API

+**Searches and locations**

 In the API, all coordinates are to be provided in the `locations` parameter, and then searches specify locations ids.
 As this doesn't suit well GIS workflows, the algorithm separates source for searches and for location.

+**Robust mode**

+By default, if any error happens, even on just one search, the algorithm fails and returns no result.
+In cases where partial results are still desired, you can enable robust mode.
+This will prevent batching and ignore failing requests, returning partial results.
+Note that this will consume your API quotas much faster.

 ### ![](images/icons/route_advanced.svg#icon) Route (Advanced)